Dive into Memphis magic with our 26th Annual Southern Music Issue!

 Anybody that don’t like Millie Jackson, you can kiss our ass.

-Charles Hughes teaches at Rhodes College in Memphis.
-He is the author of two books, Country Soul: Making Music and Making Race in the American South and Why Bushwick Bill Matters, as well as many articles.
-He’s co-editor of the American Music Series at University of Texas Press, a regular contributor to the Teaching Hard History podcast, and a voting member of the Rock & Roll Hall of Fame.
+Charles L. Hughes is a writer and teacher based in Memphis.
+He’s the author of Country Soul: Making Music and Making Race in the American South and Why Bushwick Bill Matters, as well as a wide variety of articles and essays.
+He’s the co-editor of the American Music Series at the University of Texas Press and the co-founder of the digital music newsletter No Fences Review.
+He is an associate professor of history and urban studies at Rhodes College.